Finding Your Fit

 That means it's easy to share your bike with a partner of a different height or tailor your riding position to your preferences hassle-free.

 How do I adjust the telescopic seatpost?

 The telescopic seatpost has two sections that are adjustable in length.
 Each section has a quick release.

 To open a quick release, pull gently on the quick-release lever.
 Adjust that section of the seatpost to your desired height, and firmly close the quick-release lever.

-Notice that there is a minimum insertion point indicator printed on the seatpost.
+And please note, whatever bike you have, there will be a minimum insertion point indicator printed on the seatpost.
 For safety reasons, you should always stay within the indicated range when adjusting your seatpost.